 As part of the South Australia Police (SAPOL) recruit selection procedure for police officer and protective security officer positions, applicants are first required to pass a series of literacy and numeracy tests.
 No refunds apply unless the course is cancelled by TAFE SA.
 International students on a Student visa (subclass 500) are not eligible to undertake short courses.

-TAFE SA Justice and Policing Studies conduct four of the required tests at the TAFE SA Adelaide City Campus.
-The four tests have been developed in consultation with SAPOL and cover spelling; reading comprehension, numeracy and written comprehension/writing.
+TAFE SA conduct four of the required tests at the Adelaide City Campus.
+The four tests have been developed in consultation with SAPOL and cover spelling, reading comprehension, numeracy and written comprehension/writing.

 TAFE SA will conduct the tests on Fridays each fortnight commencing at either 9:00am or 1:30pm.

 From January 2016, University graduates holding a Bachelor Degree or higher (recognised under the Australian Qualification Framework) are not required to complete the TAFE SA Recruitment Test.